dortania/OpenCore-Install-Guide/troubleshooting/extended/post-issues.md

 * CSM is off in the BIOS
 * Forcing PCIe 3.0 link speed

+## Sluggish performance, graphics glitching, or macOS GPU acceleration missing

+This is often an issue with your GPU's device configuration in your `config.plist`.
+Refer to [this error](../../troubleshooting/extended/kernel-issues.html#black-screen-or-no-video-output-but-computer-stays-on).

+HINT: For Intel iGPU users, click the apple logo -> About This Mac -> Overview -> Graphics.
+If your iGPU says a smaller number like 7MB or 14MB instead of a larger number like 1536MB, this is a good sign that GPU acceleration isn't working.
+Trying a different `AAPL,ig-platform-id` as suggested above may help.

 ## DRM Broken

 Refer to [Fixing DRM](https://dortania.github.io/OpenCore-Post-Install/universal/drm.html) section